About the Lancashire Arts Festival

 In all, the Faculty of Culture and the Creative Industries strives to provide transdisciplinary opportunities for our students to be playful, thoughtful, and to stretch themselves, in order to realise their full potential and ambition.

-The Lancashire Arts Festival aims to celebrate the creative talent of students within the Faculty of Culture and the Creative Industries by hosting a number of events including the showcase of degree shows that saw an attendance of 1,500 people last year.
-This is the very first year of the Lancashire Arts Festival and it is open to everyone; the University of Central Lancashire would like to welcome you to celebrate our creative programme of events spanning architecture, design, fashion, fine art, media and performance.
+The Lancashire Arts Festival aims to celebrate the creative talent of students within the Faculty of Culture and the Creative Industries by hosting a number of events including the showcase of degree shows , which saw an attendance of 1,700 people last year.
+2018 is the second year of the Lancashire Arts Festival and it is open to everyone; the University of Central Lancashire would like to welcome you to celebrate our creative programme of events spanning architecture, design, fashion, fine art, media and performance.

 Innovation is part of our culture and we work hard to establish links with local, regional, national and international businesses, sharing and exchanging our expertise and research.
-During the Lancashire Arts Festival, we run networking events for organisations and businesses looking to develop their workforce, recruit our graduates or access our expertise.
+Our variety of events are suited to all businesses, whether they are inside or outside the creative industries.
 Find out more in our business events section.

-UCLan also works with schools and colleges to inspire prospective students and introduce a wide range of subjects, opening their eyes to a world of opportunities ahead of them.
+UCLan also works with schools and colleges colleges to inspire prospective students and introduce a wide range of services, opening their eyes to a world of opportunities ahead of them.
 The Lancashire Arts Festival is an amazing opportunity for prospective students interested in a career in the creative industries to visit the University.
-To find out about the events on offer visit our schools and colleges section.
+To find out about the events on offer, visit our schools and colleges section.